iberianpig/fusuma-plugin-remap/README.md

 ## Code of Conduct

-Everyone interacting in the Fusuma::Plugin::Remap project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/iberianpig/fusuma-plugin-remap/blob/main/CODE_OF_CONDUCT.md).
+Everyone interacting in the Fusuma::Plugin::Remap project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/iberianpig/fusuma-plugin-remap/blob/master/CODE_OF_CONDUCT.md).